Mowibox/Choice/README.md

 ```
 pip install pygame
 ```
-To start the game, make sure to run the .py file in the correct folder.
+To start the game, make sure to run the .py file in the correct location.

 ### Downloads links for executable version :
 - Windows : _Coming soon_